GriffinKowash/EMAtools/examples/README.md

 # Examples

-This document provides context and discussion for the example scripts located in the "examples" directory of EMAtools.
+This document provides context and discussion for the example scripts located in the [**Examples**](https://github.com/GriffinKowash/EMAtools/tree/main/examples) directory of EMAtools.
 For greatest clarity, reference the appropriate scripts while reading, as the discussions skip some details for the sake of brevity.
 To access any additional files needed to execute the example scripts, see K:/Griffin/EMAtools/examples.

 ## Table of Contents